reasons to choose UK TV & Film

 Today, the success story continues - from the historical dramas of The King's Speech, Mr Selfridge and Parade's End, to the imaginative fantasies of Harry Potter and Doctor Who, and contemporary successes such as the Bond movies, Slumdog Millionaire, Broadchurch, and Philomena.

 The UK’s independent television production sector is stronger than ever, creating formats and content that are coveted by buyers the world over.
 The TV exports business is worth more than £1.28bn, with no country exporting more TV formats than the UK.
-(Source: 2014 UK Television Exports Survey, Pact)
+(Source: 2014 UK Television Exports Survey, Pact).
+International revenues for UK TV production companies grew by a 13.2 per cent compound annual growth rate between 2010 and 2016 (Source: 2017 Pact Census).

 In cinema, the diverse array of British-made films, as well as talent both in front of and behind the camera, are celebrated and in great demand, continually winning major awards.
 British production and post-production teams are highly valued by Hollywood, with many of the biggest box offices success of recent years filmed in the UK.